magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <p>Non web-transaction time (operations and background tasks):</p>
 <ol>
 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > (Select an app) > Overview.
 Make sure you select Non-web transactions time on the main graph drop-down filter.
 Click individual transactions in the Transactions table.
-Look for long running or suspicious transactions.
+Look for long-running or suspicious transactions.
 This includes backend jobs, cron jobs or import/export jobs, including third-party.</li>
 </ol>
 </ol>
 </td>